Buy IHG One Rewards Points with 100% Bonus & Save Over 20% at Some Hotels

-You can currently buy IHG Rewards Points with a 100% bonus!
+You can (again) currently buy IHG Rewards Points with a 100% bonus, which is good news if you’re currently short on points and looking to save some money by booking an award stay.
 You will receive those extra points once you buy at least 5,000 points (meaning that you’d get 10,000 points).
-The promotion runs until April 11, 2023 06:59 CEST.
+The promotion runs until November 26, 2025.

 The exact price depends on the number of points that you purchase.
 The following prices are for the total number of points, including the bonus: